 After completing a residency, physicians must obtain licensure from the US state where they wish to practice.
-It’s a real possibility that even after having passed the USMLE licensing exams and completed a residency, you still wouldn’t be able to actually find employment as a OUM grad.
+It’s a real possibility that even after having passed the USMLE licensing exams and completed a residency, you still wouldn’t be able to actually find employment as an OUM grad.

 Oceania’s website states that they have graduates practicing in Arizona, DC, Florida, Illinois, Maryland, and Virginia.
 That’s not a huge list and I have to assume that not all of their 66 grads actually made it through the Match and into the workforce.

 I really believe that online medical school will one day go mainstream.
-Some storied pillar of education like Harvard or Yale will just decide to go for it and they’ll be hailed as pioneers.
+Some storied pillars of education like Harvard or Yale will just decide to go for it and they’ll be hailed as pioneers.
 It just won’t be Oceania University of Medicine.

 The Future of the Physician